mattcrom15/Canvas/README.md

 ## Canvas-image

-Canvas-imag allows you to import image file into Cinema 4D.
+Canvas-image allows you to import image file into Cinema 4D.
 When the script is run, a file dialog will pop up. choose the image file.
 Finally give the material/plane an name.
 If the image has an alpha channel, Canvas will add it to the material.

 ## Canvas-video